SkinnyPigeon/ssl_docker/README.md

-# How to generate SSL ceritficate
+# How to generate SSL certificate

 Copy this directory to the production server that you are looking to gain an SSL certificate for: